vimc/montagu-task-queue/README.md

 # montagu-task-queue

-[Celery](https://docs.celeryproject.org/en/stable/) based task queue for Montagu
+[Celery](https://docs.celeryproject.org/en/stable/) based task queue for Montagu.

+The task queue consists of a message queue or broker  to receive task requests, and one or more instances of a worker to execute tasks, coordinated by Celery.
+Celery supports various message brokers including RabbitMQ and Redis.

 ## Installation